rsksmart/devportal-1.0/guides/rif-relay/deployment.md

         > Note: The deploy script is using the Regtest configuration that was previously configured in the truffle.js file.

-        After the deployment we will see the summary of the deployed contracts.
+        After the deployment, we will see the summary of the deployed contracts.
 Most of this contracts are the on-chain components that will be used by RIF Relay and some are for testing purposes.

         ```
         |===================================|============================================|